CSSS/git-tutorial/README.md

 Use `git diff` to see what changes you've made since your last commit.

 ### Committing
-When you want to track a new file you've added to your project, use `git add thefilenamehere`.
-Since `README.md` is already tracked by the project, we can just use `git commit -a`, which prepares all files you've changed this time around to be committed.
+To track a new file that you've added to your project, use `git add thefilenamehere`.
+Since `README.md` is already tracked by the project, we can just use `git commit -a`, which commits all the files you've changed.

 `git commit -a` will open up an editor for you to write a commit message in.
-Once you do so, and then save and leave, the commit will be made.
+Once you write and save the commit message, the commit will be made.

 #### Writing Good Commit Messages
 **Advice:** Writing good commit messages is important.
-Future you (or a coworker) will love you for it, trust me.
-Here's a terrible commit:
+In future, you (or your coworkers) will love you for it.
+Here's an example of a terrible commit message:

 ```
 commit 2e4c6df191cdb6597464122d05adae61c314e91f